howdyband/makerteens/money.md

 * $2000 CAD tools (iPads with software)
 * $750 Construction Tools

-_The MakerTeens proposal is to sell the resulting Tiny House in order to fund similiar subsequent CTE construction projects.
-Grant purchased tools are alos designated for such subsequent projects.
-Ideally, this initial investment helps toward creating a self-sustaining CTE program. _
+***The MakerTeens proposal is to sell the resulting Tiny House in order to fund similiar subsequent CTE construction projects.
+Grant purchased tools are also designated for such subsequent projects.
+Ideally, this initial investment helps toward creating a self-sustaining CTE program.***